Getting started

 Track AIP Agent feedback and usage

-See how your AIP Agent is used in the Monitoring and Usage tabs of AIP Agent Studio, noting the feedback data.
-Feedback data is received from users giving thumbs-up or -down signs to the agent from a conversation.
+You can monitor the performance and usage of your agent through the Monitoring and Usage tabs, where you can see metrics and feedback from users.
+Feedback data is received from users giving thumbs-up or thumbs-down signs to the agent from a conversation.

 AIP Agent Studio edit mode usage tab.